-The second approach to open-vocabulary segmentation aligns image regions with language using only image-text pairs.
-Some methods introduce internal grouping mechanisms such as hierarchical grouping~\cite{xu2022groupvit,ren2023viewco}, slot-attention~\cite{xu2023learning}, or cross-attention to learn cluster centroids~\cite{lou2022segclip}.
-Assignment to language queries is performed at group level.
-An alternative line of work~\cite{zhou2022maskclip,mukhoti2022open,cha2022learning} aims to learn dense features that are better localised when correlated with language embeddings at pixel level.
-Other approaches include heuristic changes to the attention mechanism~\cite{zhou2022maskclip}, additional attention~\cite{mukhoti2022open}, or additional consistency in language alignment~\cite{cha2022learning}.
-These works learn a better joint language and dense image feature space where objects can be localised well.
-In contrast, we leverage a generative model to translate from language queries to pre-trained image feature extractors without further training.
-A closely related approach to ours is ReCO~\cite{shin2022reco}, where CLIP is leveraged for image retrieval compiling a set of exemplar images from ImageNet for a given language query, which is then used for co-segmentation.
-In our method, the shortcoming of an image database is addressed by a large-scale generative model.
-Furthermore, we do not perform co-segmentation but rather rely on the attention of the generative model to extract objects.
-Instead of similarity of support images, our method leverages diverse samples and makes use of both foreground and contextual backgrounds.
+Our method falls into the second category.
+However, in contrast to prior work, we leverage a generative model to translate language queries to pre-trained image feature extractors without further training.
+We also segment the background directly, without relying on thresholding or curated list of background prompts.
+A closely related approach to ours is ReCO~\cite{shin2022reco}, where CLIP is used for image retrieval compiling a set of exemplar images from ImageNet for a given language query, which is then used for co-segmentation.
+In our method, the shortcoming of an image database is addressed by synthesising data on-demand.
+Furthermore, instead of co-segmentation, we leverage the cross-attention of the generator to extract objects.
+Instead of similarity of support images, we use diverse samples and both foreground and contextual backgrounds.
+Follow up works~\cite{barsellotti2024fossil,barsellotti2024training} to \NAME{} exchange contextual prior for backgrounds with compiling a database of prototypes.

-\paragraph{Diffusion models.} Diffusion models~\cite{sohl2015deep,ho2020denoising,song2021score} are a class of generative methods that have seen tremendous success in text-to-image generative systems such as DALL-E~\cite{ramesh2022hierarchical}, Imagen~\cite{saharia2022photorealistic}, and Stable Diffusion~\cite{rombach2022high}, trained on Internet-scale data such as LAION-5B~\cite{schuhmann2022laion}.
-The step-wise generative process and the language conditioning also make pre-trained diffusion models attractive for discriminative tasks.
-They have been explored in few-shot classification~\cite{zhang2023prompt}, few-shot~\cite{baranchuk2022label} and panoptic~\cite{xu2023open} segmentation tasks and to obtain masks of sampled images~\cite{li2023grounded}.
-However such methods rely on dense manual annotations to associate diffusion features with the desired output.
+\paragraph{Diffusion models.} Diffusion models~\cite{sohl2015deep,ho2020denoising,song2021score} are a class of generative methods that have seen tremendous success in text-to-image systems such as DALL-E~\cite{ramesh2022hierarchical}, Imagen~\cite{saharia2022photorealistic}, and Stable Diffusion~\cite{rombach2022high}, trained on Internet-scale data such as LAION-5B~\cite{schuhmann2022laion}.
+The step-wise generative process and the language conditioning make pre-trained diffusion models attractive also for discriminative tasks.
+They have been recently used in few-shot classification~\cite{zhang2023prompt}, few-shot segmentation~\cite{baranchuk2022label} and panoptic segmentation~\cite{xu2023open}, and to generate pairs of images and segmentation masks~\cite{li2023grounded}.
+However, these methods rely on dense manual annotations to associate diffusion features with the desired output.